flojoy-ai/docs/docs/cloud/matlab-client.md

 ---
-title: Matlab Client
+title: MATLAB® client
 ---

 ## Installation

-The Matlab client for the Flojoy cloud API is found [here](https://github.com/flojoy-ai/matlab).
+The MATLAB® client for the Flojoy cloud API is found [here](https://github.com/flojoy-ai/matlab).
 To download the client, either:

 1. Open a terminal at your desired directory and clone the repository: `git clone https://github.com/flojoy-ai/matlab.git`

 2. Download the repository manually in `<> Code -> Download ZIP` and unzip into your desired directory.

 ![image](/img/cloud/download.png)
-*<br/>To download the Matlab source code use `Download ZIP`*
+*<br/>To download the MATLAB® source code use `Download ZIP`*

 ## Usage